 Click here to learn about our two conservation lands.
 Rowlett’s Creek Preserve is an 80-acre in-holding in the Apalachicola National Forest that we are converting from a slash pine plantation back to a native longleaf pine forest.
 Crown Point Preserve is a 170-acre white-topped pitcher plant bog on the eastern shores of Perdido Bay that we acquired as a mitigation package for a nearby subdivision.

 CPI offers many services including guided field trips and ecotours, ephemeral wetland inventory and assessment, services related to natural history documentary films (equipment, land, habitats, etc.), creation of Adopt a Wetland programs, and lectures.

 The research and other work of Coastal Plains Institute biologists have been featured in many documentaries, TV shows, newspaper articles, and other media over the years.
 Check out this our media page for details and links.

-There are several ways you can get involved and help preserve the biodiversity of the southeastern Coastal Plain such as: becoming a member and supporting our general efforts and operation, donating directly to our ephemeral wetland research and education projects, enrolling in our adopt an ephemeral wetland program to monitor amphibian populations in the Apalachicola National Forest, volunteering to help us with our educational and research efforts, and following us on Instagram, Twitter and Facebook.
+There are several ways you can get involved and help preserve the biodiversity of the southeastern Coastal Plain such as: becoming a member, enrolling in our adopt an ephemeral wetland program to monitor amphibian populations in the Apalachicola National Forest, volunteering to help us with our educational and research efforts, and following us on Instagram, Twitter and Facebook.